Markonick/go-challenge/NOTES.md

 With more time, I would:

 1. Add persistent storage for event tracking
-2. I would consider using AWS Lambdas as
+2. I would consider using AWS Lambdas
 3. Implement proper dead-letter queuing
 4. Add comprehensive metrics collection
 5. Build customer-facing debugging tools